Steve Howe: 1981–1995: Asia, GTR, ABWH, and second Yes run

 In 1981, Howe teamed with Downes, singer and bassist John Wetton, and drummer Carl Palmer to form the supergroup Asia.
 Their debut album, Asia (1982), was the highest selling album of 1982 in the US, with 4 million copies sold there.
 Howe is credited as composer on five of its nine tracks.
 When it came to writing their second album Alpha (1982), Howe noticed a sense of staleness and that the songs were too direct and concise which disrupted the group's creativity and musical direction.
 In 1983, after the album's release, Howe left the group, citing irreconcilable differences with Wetton; he said later that Wetton, upon his return to the band after leaving it during the tour when the other members confronted him about his increasing mistakes on stage (to be briefly replaced by Greg Lake), told him he was uncomfortable continuing if Howe remained in the band, and Downes and Palmer took Wetton's side.
 Subsequently, Howe performed an acoustic guitar solo on "Welcome to the Pleasuredome" on the 1984 same titled album by the pop group Frankie Goes to Hollywood that Horn produced.
-He also played on Industry Standard (1982) by The Dregs.
+He also played on Industry Standard (1982) by the Dregs.

 In 1985, Howe formed another supergroup, GTR — named after an abbreviation of the word guitar — with guitarist Steve Hackett.
 The idea came from Howe's manager and former Yes and Asia manager Brian Lane, who brought the two together as both wished to perform in a band after a period of solo work.
 They were joined by singer Max Bacon, drummer Jonathan Mover, and bassist Phil Spalding.
 They recorded one studio album, GTR, produced by Downes.
 Howe noted Hackett and himself made the conscious effort to produce a pop album without "flashy guitar solos" as it was something listeners may not wish to hear and may be classified as self-indulgent.
 He added: "Musically, we stayed out of each other's way and gave each other space.
 If egos get in the way, nobody wins."
 GTR was released in July 1986 on Arista Records.
 It reached No. 11 in the US and was certified gold, and it peaked at No. 41 in the UK.
 The lead single, "When the Heart Rules the Mind", went to No. 14 on the Billboard Hot 100 chart.
 GTR supported the album with a concert tour in 1986.
 At its conclusion, Hackett's interest in pursuing solo projects led to his departure.
 In 1987, Howe commissioned Robert Berry as Hackett's replacement, and ideas of a new band name included Steve Howe and Friends and Nero and the Trend.
-After several demos were recorded, the group disbanded after Berry accepted an offer to join Lake and Keith Emerson in 3; without him, Arista Records dropped GTR.
+After several demos were recorded, the group disbanded after Berry accepted an offer to join Carl Palmer and Keith Emerson in 3; without him, Arista Records dropped GTR.